Our award-winning, flagship music education programme is for young people from 11 to 18.

 What people are saying

 “We can come in and show that the possibilities are endless if they really put their mind to it, whatever they do.
 A lot of these guys have so much potential to be amazing musicians.
 As workshop leaders we were very relatable – we met them on their level.
 The students respected us, professional musicians who can walk the walk.
-There was a very supportive communal vibe, particularly with the final performance.”Sheila Maurice Grey, bandleader and workshop leader, Kokoroko
+There was a very supportive communal vibe, particularly with the final performance.”Sheila Maurice Grey, bandleader Kokoroko and Future Sound workshop leader

 “They can walk away from this (project) feeling like ‘even though I’m not where I wanna be right now in relation to my instrument, or my life, there are people out there doing it, so why can’t I?”Yohan Kebede, Future Sound Live workshop leader and member of Kokoroko